Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric Common Name Digicert Multiple Issuer Thumbprints.md

-# Service Fabric Common Name Digicert Multiple Issuer Thumbprints
+# DigiCert-issued cluster certificates declared by Common Name with issuer pinning may fail due to key confusion

 [Issue](#Issue)
 [Affects](#Affects)